 Over 2.5 million adults are affected by CRVO, every year.

 The central retail vein drains all the blood from the retina, carry away carbon dioxide and waste products.
-Any damage to this vein can cause sudden and dramatic vision loss and blindness.
+Any damage to this vein can cause sudden retinal disease and dramatic vision loss and blindness.

 Central retinal vein occlusion (CRVO)